Employment Sites Program

 Learn more about the program.

-The application period for Round 8 of the Pinellas County Employment Sites Program is now open and will close on Friday, March 27, at 4 p.m.
-To review the program sample application, narrative, and to apply online, please visit the Office & Industrial page.
+The application period for Round 8 of the Pinellas County Employment Sites Program closed on Friday, March 27, at 4 p.m.

 Connect with us.